 But again, Ross and Debbie did not let this deter them.

-I heard from the Nolo team that they had done some recruitment and come up with an awesome coffee shop who was willing to let us paint their brick wall.
+The Nolensville team went out and recruited and come up with an awesome coffee shop who was willing to let us paint their brick wall.
 Even cooler?
 It’s a WOMAN-owned small business, Mama’s Java.
 And kismet?
 The landlord of Mama’s Java happened to be a friend, Kunal Patel, I’ve known for several years.
 Things were looking up!

 We masked up and met with Kunal over beers at his new business, Mill Creek Brewing Co.; he immediately understood our vision and wanted to be able to give this to Melissa at Mama’s Java as a way to bring more visibility to her coffee shop in a tough time for small businesses.
 He also is a champion of women and said he wanted to do this for his mom, sister and his darling new wife, Vruta.
 Thank you, Kunal, for being an ally to women everywhere!
 If you’re in Nolensville, definitely stop by Mill Creek and have a few rounds of beers.
 It’s one of my favorite breweries in all of Tennessee.